 They agreed that it needed to be simple enough that the system could be enacted quickly, broad enough that it could be applicable across all of private equity, and substantial enough to provide meaningful data.
 The metrics would need to be consistent enough to quickly establish benchmarks but flexible enough to allow room for continuous improvement.

-The partnership is open to any GPs and LPs that wish to join and agree to support the principles of the work.
+The partnership is open to any eligible members that wish to join and agree to support the principles of the work.
 We hope you’ll join us in the EDCI’s mission of generating meaningful, performance-based, and comparable ESG data for the private equity industry!

-The ESG Data Convergence Initiative is led by its members.
-The EDCI Steering Committee, composed of 8 LPs and 8 GPs, is the governance body responsible for the initiative and is led by two Co-Chairs (one GP and one LP: currently Carlyle and CPP Investments).
-The Steering Committee for the inaugural year has been comprised of the founding GPs and LPs that were part of the initial work to launch the initiative.
+The ESG Data Convergence Initiative was created by the industry, for the industry.
+The EDCI Steering Committee, composed of 8 LPs and 8 GPs, makes strategic decision about the initiative and is led by two Co-Chairs (one GP and one LP: currently Carlyle and CPP Investments).
+Historically, the Steering Committee was comprised of the founding GPs and LPs that were part of the initial work to launch the initiative.

 Membership on the Steering Committee will rotate to bring in perspectives from the broader participating group of LPs and GPs.
 Beyond the Steering Committee, all members have opportunities to be actively involved, for example by serving on working groups or providing feedback (e.g., on EDCI metric selection via a survey).